mahdi-shadow/sites-using-cloudflare/README.md

     end
 end
 ```
-The Alexa scrape, and the Crimeflare dumps were then combined in a single text file, and passed through `sort | uniq`.
+The Alexa scrape,and the Crimeflare dumps were then combined in a single text file,and passed through `sort | uniq`.
 I've since accepted several PRs and issues to remove sites that were unaffected from the list.

 Data sources:
  - https://stackshare.io/cloudflare